 - Capital and lowercase letters: All capital letters tend to feel heavier and get more attention

-The article Every Design Needs Three Levels of Typographic Hierarchy at the website for UK design agency Freedom of Creation discusses typographic hierarchy in detail.
+The article Every Design Needs Three Levels of Typographic Hierarchy on the UK design agency Freedom of Creation website discusses typographic hierarchy in detail.
 Give it a read to learn more.